wanghaisheng/responsive-landing-page-starter/content/blog/en/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage.md

 1. Go to 'Setup' and search for 'Process Builder'.
 2. Click 'New' to create a new process.
-3. Build your process with objects, conditions, and under 'Immediate Action', you can decide to send an SMS or a WhatsApp message as per screenshot.
+3. Build your process with objects, conditions, and under 'Immediate Action', you can decide to send an SMS or a WhatsApp message as per the screenshot.
 4. Select Apex and then 'Send Vonage Message'.

 ![Process Builder](/content/blog/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage/img16.png)